bcarry/polka/docs/index.rst

 .. role:: gray

-A ``python`` package to fit polarimetruc phase curves of asteroids.
+A ``python`` package to fit polarimetric phase curves of asteroids.

 .. highlight:: python